-Sec.
+SEC.
 13.3.
-Application data requirements.
+APPLICATION DATA REQUIREMENTS.

-The application and data requirements for special land use approval shall be the same as set forth in section 12.4 for site plan review, plus such other data as may be required by the planning director, the planning commission, and the city council to make the determination required herein.
+The application and data requirements for special land use approval shall be the same as set forth in Sec.
+12.4 for site plan review, plus such other data as may be required by the planning director, the planning commission, and the city council to make the determination required herein.